jrkerns/pylinac/docs/source/cbct_docs.rst

 * The images can be any size.
 * For Varian machines, the images can be acquired with any protocol (Pelvis, Head, etc).
-* The phantom can have significant translation in the Left-Right, Up-Down direction.
+* The phantom can have significant translation in the Left-Right, Up-Down direction; i.e. the setup does not have to be precise.
-* The phantom can have significant rotation in any direction (yaw, pitch, and roll).
+* The phantom can have significant roll and moderate yaw and pitch.

 **Restrictions**

+    .. warning:: Analysis can catastrophically fail or give unreliable results if any Restriction is violated.

 * The phantom used must be an unmodified CatPhan 504, as endorsed and supplied by Varian.
-* The phantom must have <1cm offset in the In-Out direction (work to remove this is in the plans).
+* The phantom must have <0.5cm offset in the z (In-Out) direction (work to remove this is in the plans).

 **Pre-Analysis**

-* **Determine image properties** -- Upon load, the image set is analyzed for its DICOM properties to determine mm/pixel spacing, rescale intercept and slope, and manufacturer.
-All the images are resized to 512x512 pixels for streamlined analysis; this doesn't affect the physical spacing measurements.
+* **Determine image properties** -- Upon load, the image set is analyzed for its DICOM properties to determine mm/pixel spacing, rescale intercept and slope, manufacturer, etc. All the images are resized to 512x512 pixels for streamlined analysis; this is accounted for in the physical spacing measurements.
 * **Convert to HU** -- The entire image set is converted from its raw values to HU by applying the rescale intercept and slope which is contained in the DICOM properties.